jimbojw/karmarank/content/03-origin-story.md

 In retrospect, that was my first clear encounter with a meta-rule of corporate life:

-**You are allowed to play the game.**
+> **You are allowed to play the game.**
-**You are not supposed to write down the rules.**
+> **You are not supposed to write down the rules.**

-The organization must persist a story about "merit" and "impact" that is neutral, objective, and morally acceptable.
+The organization must broadcast a story about "merit" and "impact" that is neutral, objective, and morally acceptable.
 Writing it as a status-weighted sum of feelings about you is not morally acceptable, even if it's descriptively accurate.

 ## 7. Habitus: Why It Was Easy for Her and Hard for Me